kamula/contact_form/README.md

 cd contact_form
 ```

 ## Installation

-After cloning the repository, you need to install the dependencies.
-Navigate to the project directory and run:
+After cloning the repository, navigate to the project directory and install the dependencies:

 ```bash
 npm install